krakend/krakend-documentation/endpoints/lua.md

 ## Language limitations
 Because Lua runs sandboxed in a **virtual machine**, there is certain stuff you cannot do.
 When you include files, you should limit your logic to creating functions and referencing them in different places.

-In addition to that, the usage of modules would require KrakenD to push them in advance to the virtual machine, so user-created modules are not possible. **Package managers like LuaRocks are not supported** either, because they inject modules in a context where is not possible.
+In addition to that, the usage of modules would require KrakenD to push them in advance to the virtual machine, so user-created modules are not possible. **Package managers like LuaRocks are not supported** either, because they inject modules globally in the system, not in the virtual machine.

 {{< note title="Modules not supported" type="error" >}}
 You **cannot create your modules** neither use `require` to import them.